 Okra is common in Southern cooking (as well as in Indian, Middle Eastern, and many African cuisines), but it is less well known in the other parts of the U.S. If cooked quickly, okra is crunchy; whereas long, slow cooking turns the pods meltingly tender.
-Okra can get famously slimy, of course, and some dishes — like gumbo — harness this quality and make the most of its thickening properties.
+Okra can get famously slimy, but there are ways of mitigating that, as discussed below, or harnessing it as a thickening agent, which is how okra is used in gumbo.

 In most of the U.S., okra is at its best from July through September.
-Okra likes hot climates and thrives in hot, humid weather.
+Okra likes hot climates and thrives in steamy, humid weather.

 How to Buy Okra

 Look for smooth, unblemished pods.
 Green okra should be bright green with a bit of fresh, even dewy fuzz on its surface.
-The stem end and the area around it brown quickly, so a tiny bit of browning there isn't the end of the world, but the brighter and greener the ends are, the fresher those okra pods are.
+Purple or red okra should similarly look fresh.
+No matter what the color, the stem end and the area around it brown quickly, so a tiny bit of browning there isn't the end of the world, but the brighter and greener the ends are, the fresher those okra pods are.
 Avoid pods with significant brown spots, dry looking ends, or any shriveled bits.

 Most okra is harvested when the pods are between 1 and 4 inches long.
 Pods longer than 4 inches tend to get into the tough category, which can be fine for stewing and gumbos but not ideal for quicker cooking.